Skip to Main Content

 • Diseases

 Dr. Angélique Bordey holds the rank of Professor of Neurosurgery, and Cellular & Molecular Physiology.
-Dr. Bordey is an active participant in teaching and training of graduate and medical students at Yale School of Medicine.
-Dr. Bordey is an Editor for several journals and on the advisory board of CURE epilepsy and the TSC Alliance preclinical consortium.
-She has served as a permanent member on several grant review committees and NIH study sections.
+Dr. Bordey is also a Senior Vice-President of Neurosciences at Cassava Sciences, Inc. Dr. Bordey is an active participant in teaching and training of graduate and medical students at Yale School of Medicine.
+Dr. Bordey is an Editor for several journals and has served on the advisory board of CURE epilepsy, the TSC Alliance preclinical consortium, and on grant review committees, including NIH study sections.
 Finally, she is a McKnight awardee and holds several federal and foundation grants as well as patents for the treatment of epilepsy.

 • Elizabeth Mears and House Jameson Professor of Psychiatry; Co-director, Science Fellows Program